-DO IT
+┝ DO IT

 Peter M. Dell Food Wholesalers Co. has been expanding faster than it can raise capital.
 According to its local banker, the company has reached its debt ceiling.
-Dell's customers are slow in paying (60-90 days), but its suppliers (creditors) are demanding 30-day payment.
+Dell's customers are slow in paying (sixty to ninety days), but its suppliers (creditors) are demanding thirty-day payment.
 Dell has a cash-flow problem.